Reviews

 "Andrew’s book is wonderfully readable, lucidly written, and a one-of-a-kind resource for art models both new and experienced, as well as artists, teachers, and students.
 With its very publication, The Art Model’s Handbook has solidified the legitimacy, virtue, and immeasurable value of serious, professional art modeling." entire review

-Claudia Hajian, Art Model and Museworthy Blogger, New York City
+Claudia Hajian, Art Model, New York City

 Brian Smith, Artist, Toronto